On the Theory of Dynamic Graph Regression Problem: Dynamic graph regression under least squares error

-\begin{corollary} Given a graph $G$, if its matrix embedding is defined as its (weighted or unweighted) adjacency matrix, after any update operation in $G$ (i.e., node insertion or node deletion or edge insertion or edge deletion or edge weight change), the optimal solution of the $l_2$ dynamic graph regression problem can be updated in $O(n^2)$ time. \end{corollary} \begin{proof} Lemma~\ref{lemma:update-efficient} says that the (weighted) adjacency matrix of $G$ is an $n$-update-efficient matrix embedding of $G$ (of size $n \times n$).
-It then provides an $n^2$-update-efficient matrix embedding for $G$.
-Therefore and as Theorem~\ref{theorem:update-efficient} says, after any update operation in the graph, the optimal solution of the $l_2$ graph regression problem for the updated graph can be computed in $O(n^2)$ time. \end{proof}
+\begin{corollary} Given a graph $G$, if its matrix embedding is defined as its (weighted or unweighted) adjacency matrix, after any update operation in $G$ (i.e., node insertion or node deletion or edge insertion or edge deletion or edge weight change), the exact optimal solution of the $l_2$ dynamic graph regression problem can be updated in $O(n^2)$ time. \end{corollary} \begin{proof} Lemma~\ref{lemma:update-efficient} says that the (weighted) adjacency matrix of $G$ is a $n$-update-efficient and therefore, a $n^2$-update-efficient matrix embedding of $G$.
+Hence and as Theorem~\ref{theorem:update-efficient} says, after any update operation in the graph, the optimal solution of the $l_2$ graph regression problem for the updated graph can be computed in $O(n^2)$ time.